liferay/liferay-docs/develop/tutorials/articles/03-developing-an-android-app/04-using-your-screenlets/05-using-entry-list-screenlet.markdown

 `error` method, since `BaseListListener` extends `BaseCacheListener`.
 For a full explanation of the methods in both listeners, see
 [the article on using Guestbook List Screenlet](/develop/tutorials/-/knowledge_base/7-0/using-guestbook-list-screenlet).
-Note that in `EntriesFragment`, you don't need to take any specific actions in these methods.
+Note that in `EntriesFragment`, you don't need to take any action in these methods.
 There are no UI elements or other parts of the fragment that must be updated or processed in response to the Screenlet's behavior.
-All this Screenlet needs to do is display its content, which it does regardless of anything the app developer does in the listener methods.
+All this Screenlet needs to do is display its content, which it does regardless of anything you do in the listener methods.
 The only thing you may want to add is a toast message in `onListPageFailed` to notify the user if the server call fails, but this isn't required.
 Implement these methods now:

     @Override
     public void onListPageFailed(int startRow, Exception e) {